mohamedfareed244/mohamedfareed244/README.md

 - **TechShield** – A cybersecurity training platform with real-world attack simulations
 - **Volunteens** – A volunteer management app built with Flutter and Firebase
 - **Tabibi** – A scalable healthcare web app using Spring Boot and microservices
-- **Profit Gym** – A gym ERP system for client and coach management
+- **Profit Gym** – A gym ERP system for client , employees , and coach management
-- **Home Made Food Web App** – An e-commerce platform for local businesses
+- **Aussie - Home Made Food Web App** – An e-commerce platform for local businesses

 ---